“There is no foot too small that it cannot leave an imprint on this world.” Author Unknown

 Is this process confidential?

+Yes.
 The information you provide with be kept confidential.
-Your name, the hospital name, and the name of those who provided you and your baby care will not be shared.
 The information you provide will be reviewed by a Regional Health Care Team, but your identity will be kept confidential.